 Integrated experts: 1

-Germany and Pakistan have been partners in sustainable development since 1957.
-The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH has been working in Pakistan since 1963 and has maintained a country office in the capital, Islamabad, since 1990.
+Germany and Pakistan have been engaged in development cooperation since 1961.
+Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH has been working in Pakistan since 1963 and has maintained a country office in the capital, Islamabad, since 1990.

 Working on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ), GIZ’s activities focus on the following priority areas:

 GIZ provides support for thousands of apprentices and vocational education institutions to enable them to meet the demands of the labour market.
 It assists the agencies operating the social security and health insurance system in providing social protection for large numbers of people.
-In the textile sector, GIZ is supporting the Pakistani Government in ensuring labour and environmental standards are upheld.
+In the textile sector, where many people find employment, GIZ is supporting the Pakistani Government to ensure that labour and environmental standards are upheld.

-GIZ is advising Pakistan on a more efficient, transparent and citizen-friendly approach to governance.
+GIZ is advising Pakistan on a more efficient, transparent, and citizen-friendly approach to governance.
 For example, its work promotes decentralisation and local governance.
-This includes assistance for state and civil society efforts to boost development on the border with Afghanistan.
+This includes assistance for state and civil society efforts to boost basic education and health services on the border with Afghanistan.

 On behalf of the German Federal Foreign Office (AA), GIZ is helping Pakistan to improve its management of refugees.